Skip to Content

 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

-In this article, you will learn everything you need to know about proud flesh, including what it is, why it happens, and how to prevent it from happening to your horse.
-So, let’s dive in and discover how to keep your horse free of proud flesh.
+In this article, we’ll demystify proud flesh.
+We’ll explore what it is, why it happens, how to treat it, and most importantly, how to prevent it.
+So, let’s dive in and learn how to keep your horse healthy and free from proud flesh.

 Understanding Proud Flesh in Horses